Asfaloth/HumanActivityRecognition/CodeBook.md

 The script `run_analyis.R` generates the two dataframes `data` and `data2` in the workspace of R (see the `README.md` for details) (`data2` also is stored in the `average_data.txt` in this repo).
 This code book contains information about

-1. The experiment the data come from,
+1. The experiment the data come from.
-2. The way the original data are processed by `run_analysis.R` to obtain the dataframes `data` and `data2`
+2. The way the original data are processed by `run_analysis.R` to obtain the dataframes `data` and `data2`.
-3. The variables and the data in `data` and `data2`,
+3. The variables and the data in `data` and `data2`.

 ### 1. The Experiment and the original data